fmetivier/pyPG/Readme.md

 ####  milestones

-Milestones are a bit more complex due to the necesity to include three dates, the estimated, the best (here min_t) and the worst (max_t).
+Milestones are a bit more complex due to the necessity to include three dates, the estimated, the best (here min_t) and the worst (max_t).

 | Field   | Type         | Null | Key | Default | Extra          |
 |---|---|---|---|---|---|